KasparEtter/ef1p/pages/email/email.md

 where the [policy for subdomains](#subdomain-policy) can be different from the policy for the [organizational domain](#organizational-domain).
-If you do configure a DMARC record for unused domains, an SPF record is necessary only for mail servers that verify SPF but don't support DMARC.
+If you do configure a DMARC record for unused domains, an SPF record is necessary only for mail servers which verify SPF but don't support DMARC.
 Given that SPF was introduced in [2006](https://tools.ietf.org/html/rfc4408) and DMARC in [2015](https://tools.ietf.org/html/rfc7489), such servers exist and won't vanish anytime soon.